Introduction to R

 Here we introduce the biggest concept in R: vectors.
 These are the basic unit of data storage in R and represent an ordered set of data of the same type.
 We show how to create vectors manually and through the use of specialised functions and operators.
 We show how vectorised operations can be used to easily perform large scale calculations and transformations on your data.

 Moving on from vectors we look at some more complex data structures in R and how they can be used to model your data.
 We look at the Tibble as the standard 2D datastructure we'll be using.
-We introduce the 'tidyverse' and how it supplements the functionality of the core R language and we look at some tidyverse function for reading data from text files into tibbles.
+We introduce the 'tidyverse' and how it supplements the functionality of the core R language and we look at some tidyverse functions for reading data from text files into tibbles.

 In tidyverse, ggplot2 is a full plotting library which offers many improvements over the core R plotting functions.
 We introduce the core ggplot concpets of aesthetics and geometries and show how to build and customise your first plot.